Unboxed-Software/solana-course/content/hello-world-program.md

 The entry point to a Solana program requires a `process_instruction` function with the following arguments:

 - `program_id` - the address of the account where the program is stored
-- `accounts` - the list of data accounts required to process the instruction
+- `accounts` - the list of accounts required to process the instruction
 - `instruction_data` - the serialized, instruction-specific data

 ```rust